ava-labs/hypersdk-starter-kit/README.md

 - Limit RPC requests to non-public methods
 - Add a devcontainer with ports 8765 and 9650 open
 - Finish replacing Morpheus with more generic branding
+- Add info about changing HRP and Symbol